cloudyrock/eleventy-poc/site/v5/driver/driver-couchbase.md

 Mongock provides the `CouchbaseDriver`, which is compatible with official couchbase Java SDK `com.couchbase.client:java-client` 3.x.x.
 `CouchbaseDriver` is tested against Couchbase Server version 6 and Couchbase Server version 7+, but should be working even with older versions.

-You can also use the Mongock spring extension to get advantage from the autconfigure approach with Springboot.
+You can also use the Mongock spring extension to get advantage from the autoconfigure approach with Springboot.

 <br />